xvrh/puppeteer-dart/README.md

 ```

 ### Launch with visible window
-By default, puppeteer launch Chromium in "headless" mode, the browser is invisible.
+By default, puppeteer launch Chrome in "headless" mode, the browser is invisible.
 For better development & debugging, you can force "headful" mode with parameter `headless: false`

 ```dart